History of Groundhog Day

 Winter will not come again.

-Winter basically sucks to live through, especially before central heating and dual-paned windows, so you can imagine people are hopeful for signs of spring.
-And there’s something insightful in this: spring weather can be pretty miserable — oftentimes it’s grey and rainy and wet — whereas the middle of winter has plenty of bright, clear days where it is insensibly cold outside.
-Essentially, the Candlemas prediction assumes that overcast weather is a harbinger of spring, whereas a clear day means you’re still in the thick of winter.
+Winter can suck to live through, especially before central heating and dual-paned windows, so you can imagine vintage societies were hopeful for signs of spring.
+And there’s something intuitive here: spring weather can be pretty miserable — often grey, rainy and wet — whereas the middle of winter has plenty of bright, clear days where it is insensibly cold outside.

 So why the groundhog?

 When European settlers arrived in North America, they didn’t find too many badgers, but they did find groundhogs and bears.
-In Canada, it appears that bears were initially preferred to give a seasonal prediction instead of groundhogs, which were firmly established in the US.
+In Canada, it appears that bears were initially preferred to give a seasonal prediction instead of groundhogs, which were firmly established in the US Northeast.
 (Numerous “Groundhog Lodges” were established in New England in the early 1900’s).
-However, groundhogs have important practical advantages over bears for public events: eg, you can move them around easily and they won’t tear your head off (even if they do like to nip an ear every now and again).
-So, over time, the ‘did the bear see its shadow?’ variant lost ground to the now-dominant market leader, the humble groundhog.

 The staying power of Groundhog Day

-Famously, Punxsutawney Phil is only accurate ~40% of the time, meaning that Groundhog Day isn’t really about reliable predictions.
+Famously, Punxsutawney Phil is only accurate ~35% of the time, meaning that Groundhog Day isn’t really about reliable predictions.
 Instead, there’s something else at work here.